eddiesholl/user-search/TASKS.md

  * Adding streaming parser for users
  * Simple end to end with hardcoded user search
  * Adding streaming parser for orgs and tickets
+ * Convert to use a generator that yields results - returns a stream instead